World Rare Disease Day 2024

 How do you understand consent, privacy, or ownership of your genetic tests?
 Are YOU the owner of your most personal information?
 Are you, perhaps, a caregiver who has to make the most difficult decisions on behalf of someone you love dearly …with their best interest at your heart?
 Would you feel obliged and responsible to inform your relatives about their potential future health risks?

 While celebrating a rare disease patient’s journey from its most vulnerable perspective we can keep reflecting on these crucial questions.
 On the 29th of February 2020, we will be raising awareness about Leber’s Congenital Amaurosis (LCA10) in the most inspiring settings with the blindfold food taste test.
 THIS! will. be. fun.

 #ShowYourStripes on #RareDiseaseDay.
 Make a meaningful impact.
 Share with a hashtag #Leber #Blindness #RareDisease #Cep290 #Lca10.

 World Rare Disease Day 2019

-The goal is to adopt new behaviors and attitudes towards the needs of blind people, help with early diagnosis and access to future treatments that are currently under development for LCA10.
+The goal is to adopt new behaviors and attitudes towards the needs of blind people, help with early diagnosis, and access future treatments that are currently under development for LCA10.

 Patients affected by rare diseases are important because currently for most disease cases there are no cures.
 Many young children go undiagnosed due to the limited accessibility to specialized care as well as the costs of genetic testing.
-Rare Disease Day has been established to improve knowledge amongst the general public and voice concerns of major decision-makers to address the needs of those living with rare diseases.
+Rare Disease Day has been established to improve knowledge amongst the general public and voice the concerns of major decision-makers to address the needs of those living with rare diseases.